securityjoes/Crowdstrike-Deploy/README.md

 5.

 ## Need Help?
-Need help? found a bug? add a feature? </br>
+Found a bug?
+Need help? do you want to add a feature? </br>
 Don't hesitate to contact me by [creating an issue](https://github.com/YosfanEilay/Crowdstrike-Deploy/issues/new).